Image Credits: Joe Haberthier, Dave Morgan, Steve Childers, and Bruce Gavett

 - Click the Home button and point to the folder you created in step 1.

-- Open the pre-stacked file and process the file (below).
+- Open the previously stacked file and process it (below).

 - Switch your view from Linear to Autostretch, which will stretch the file so you can see what it looks like.
-It will typically have a lot of green (RGGB format).
+It might have a lot of green (RGGB format) – if so, run remove Green Noise.

 - Right mouse click and choose Rotate&Crop to crop the image and remove the stuff on the edges.